linetonthat/appstore_scraping/README.md

     - Review app_review spider to build a loop that stops automatically when there is no more page to scrape (request launched within the parse function and callback of the parse function).

 ---
-### Built a simple spider to scrape all the reviews on Amazon French website -  using SelectorList in CSS
+### Built a simple spider to scrape all the reviews for a specific product on Amazon French website -  using SelectorList in CSS
  * Build a "side" spider to scrape reviews for a given product on Amazon French website - [cf. amazon_reviews.py](https://github.com/linetonthat/appstore_scraping/blob/master/appstore/appstore/spiders/amazon_reviews.py)
    - Recursively follow the link to the next page.